 Following our meeting, or if a meeting is not appropriate or you do not wish one to take place, we will write to you with the outcome of our internal investigation.

 We have eight weeks to consider your complaint.
-If we have not resolved it within this time you may have the right to complain to the Legal Ombudsman if you are a consumer you will automatically be eligible for the Legal Ombudsman scheme as are most small businesses or organisation (such as a Trust or Charity) which through its limited turnover qualifies for access to the Legal Ombudsman scheme.
+If we have not resolved it within this time you may have the right to complain to the Legal Ombudsman.
+If you are a consumer, you will automatically be eligible for the Legal Ombudsman scheme as are most small businesses or organisations (such as a Trust or Charity) which through their limited turnover qualify for access to the Legal Ombudsman scheme.
 The Legal Ombudsman may help you assess if you qualify or not.

 If you are a larger business and excluded by the Legal Ombudsman from using its service, we will try and find an alternative method to assist us in resolving your concerns.

 Before accepting a complaint for investigation the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 Please be assured we will try and resolve any issues with you.

 If we have to revise any of the above timescales, we will let you know.

 If you are not satisfied with our handling of your complaint we can arrange for another solicitor, who has not been involved in the matter or in the investigation of your complaint, to consider your complaint again as an appeal mechanism before going to the Legal Ombudsman.
 We offer this as we are committed to resolving any concerns you may raise

 If you wish to raise your matter with the Legal Ombudsman, you have six months (subject to some qualifications below) from the date of our final response in which to complain to the Legal Ombudsman:

 The Legal Ombudsman operates the following time limits: